 An essential dip on our table and one of the most versatile preparations in our kitchen, this is simple, seasonal cooking at its best.

 Our green labaneh is inspired by a traditional method used in Palestine and Jordan during the bountiful spring when an indigenous herb Hweirneh (حويرنة) is foraged in the wild.
 Hweirneh, a bitter cousin in the mustard family, is an acquired taste for some and a treasured spring delicacy for my family and many others.
 The leaves are not really ever eaten raw.
-The trick is salting them overnight and then pressing out all their water.
-They’re then usually mixed with labaneh or yoghurt (or a mix of both) and served with excessive amounts of olive oil to round out some of their sharpness.
+The trick is salting them overnight and then pressing out all their water to expel as much excess bitterness as possible.
+They are then usually mixed with labaneh or yoghurt (or a mix of both) and served with excessive amounts of olive oil to round out some of their sharpness.

 At the restaurant we’ve adapted this technique using many different kinds of bitter greens over the seasons.
 Any bitter, spicy greens work here, from mustard leaves to rocket, the result is generally quite consistent.
 Cucumber leaves are also a good option albeit yielding a different result, more like a play on cucumber yoghurt without all the pulp.